HomeAdvertisingColor Psychology Hacks That Boost Sales Overnight

 According to Levinas Design’s color research, brands that adapt their color strategies to cultural contexts see up to 35% higher engagement rates in international markets.

-Different industries benefit from specific color approaches:
+Different industries do better with different color approaches:

 IndustryEffective Color StrategyPsychology Behind ItExample Brands